KevinFernandesDev/ReaCS/README.md

 ✅ Centralized runtime watcher with debounce for performance

-✅ Clean API for devs: no subscriptions, no events, cross-monobehavior  no string mistakes
+✅ Clean API for devs: no subscriptions, no events, cross-monobehavior referencing or data/method accesses, and no string mistakes

 ✅ Works for designers using Unity regular workflow for data editing and addition of new data